hilton/hilton.github.com/blog/_posts/2023-04-18-universal-tools.md

 > product → roadmap → theme → epic → user story

 With this style of general-purpose tool that mixes structured and unstructured data and documents, you can more easily give all stakeholders access to product development artefacts all levels.
-Wel, all levels except code: you still need dedicated source code version control, but only programmers need to see this level.
+Well, all levels except code: you still need dedicated source code version control, but only programmers need to see this level.

 ## New directions